 In December 2013, the Corporation elected to continue shaft sinking and underground development under a different contractor, Cementation USA Inc. ("Cementation").
 As part of the global Cementation Mining Group, Cementation has extensive worldwide experience in shaft sinking and underground mine development work.
-The current targeted completion date of the shaft including development of initial lateral access to the ore zone is Q1-2015.

 On December 2, 2013 the Corporation appointed Kate Mitchell and Daniel Dumas as directors.
-Ms. Mitchell serves as Assistant General Counsel of Pala Investments Limited ("Pala") and has significant experience in corporate transactions and equity and debt financings.
+Ms. Mitchell serves as Assistant General Counsel of Pala and has significant experience in corporate transactions and equity and debt financings.
 Mr. Dumas is an industry leader with broad-based expertise in mining construction, engineering, finance, business development and has been involved with many publicly listed mining companies.
 Victor Bradley was appointed as Lead Director for the Corporation.